Add Cluster Nodes

 arch

-The server architecture.
-If the server’s hardware architecture is Arm64, please set this parameter to arm64, otherwise do not set this parameter.
-By default, the installation package only supports scenarios where all cluster nodes are x86_64 or arm64 architecture.
-If the hardware architecture of each cluster node is not exactly the same, please contact the KubeSphere Enterprise technical support team.
+The hardware architecture of the server.
+If the server’s hardware architecture is arm64, set this parameter to arm64; otherwise, do not set it.
+The installation package by default only supports scenarios where all cluster nodes are of x86_64 or arm64 architecture.
+If the hardware architecture of cluster nodes is not identical, technical assessment is required for the specific situation.
+Please consult QingCloud official solution experts or delivery service experts.

 Warning Please do not modify the information of the original node.
 Otherwise, the cluster may encounter errors after adding nodes.